SITE: “7 of Everything – Qualities of the Soul”

 RESILIENCE & TEMPERAMENT

-A recent study with Australian family doctors examined the relationship between resilience (in R. & Traits) & personality, to identify the main qualities that promote or impair R. in relation to 7 characteristics.
+A study with Australian family doctors examined the relationship between resilience (in R. & Traits) & personality, to identify the main qualities that promote or impair R. in relation to 7 characteristics.

 Researchers started from the idea that R. is a process influenced by each person’s combination of personal traits & their environment.